KILTprotocol/spec-ext-credential-api/readme.md

 In a different scenario, the extension MAY try to detect the trustworthiness of the dApp by requesting from it some credentials, and the dApp MAY reject these requests.
-The extension MAY use the results of this exchange to indicate to the user its level of confidence in the trustworthiness of the dApp, for example, as the browsers do for SSL and EV certificates.
+The extension MAY use the results of this exchange to indicate to the user its level of confidence in the trustworthiness of the dApp, for example, as the browsers do for TLS certificates.

 ```typescript
 interface Rejection {